Doist/sqs-workers/README.md

 ## Dead-letter queues and redrive

-On creating the queue you can set the fallback dead-letter queue and redrive policy, which can look like this
+On creating the queue, you can set the fallback dead-letter queue and redrive policy, which can look like this.

 ```python
 from sqs_workers import SQSEnv, create_standard_queue